 Best for a fun day on the beach

 How does Kaʻanapali Beach define fun?
 Here's how: paddleboarding, parasailing, snorkeling, swimming, bodyboarding, sunbathing, sunset cruising, and strolling along the Kaʻanapali Beach Walk.
-Backed by a one-mile stretch of resorts and condos, this gorgeous stretch of sand in West Maui is one of the island's recreational hotspots.
+Backed by a one-mile stretch of resorts and condos, this gorgeous stretch of sand in West Maui is one of the island's recreational hotspots and a must-see in any guide to Maui.

 There are shops, restaurants and a playground in the outdoor shopping mall of Whalers Village.
-For happy hour, settle in at convivial Monkeypod Kitchen or at beachfront Hula Grill & Barefoot Bar, where you’ll likely see a guy with a guitar singing songs about rainbows.
+For happy hour, settle in at the beachfront Hula Grill & Barefoot Bar, where you’ll likely find someone strumming a guitar singing songs about rainbows.

 Best for stepping into the past